MichaelCurrin/jekyll-theme-quickstart/README.md

 #### Remote theme

-I don't know where the theme downloaded with Remote Theme gets installed - it might just be in memory when running the build step.
+The Remote Theme plugin stores the theme in memory and not on disk with gems.

 #### Outside GH Pages